19hours/sg-statutes/Acts/Bankruptcy Act.md

 (v) the moneys were paid into the Account under subsection (1).

+[42/2005; 6/2009]

-(4) The Official Assignee shall from time to time pay out of the Debt Repayment Schemes Account and into the Debt Repayment Scheme Assistance Fund maintained under section 164A so much of the sums standing to the credit of the Account as it represents —
+(4) The Official Assignee shall from time to time pay out of the Debt Repayment Schemes Account and into the Debt Repayment Scheme Assistance Fund maintained under section 164A so much of the sums standing to the credit of the Account as represents —

 (a) balances in the Account which do not exceed $50; and

 (b) balances in the Account in respect of a debt repayment scheme which have remained unclaimed for a period of 6 years from the date on which the debt repayment scheme has ceased under section 56K(1).

-[6/2009 wef 18/05/2009]
+[6/2009]

 ### Debt Repayment Scheme Assistance Fund

 164A\.—(1) The Official Assignee shall maintain and administer a fund to be known as the Debt Repayment Scheme Assistance Fund (referred to in this section as the Fund) in accordance with such rules as may be prescribed.

+[6/2009]

 (2) There shall be paid into the Fund —